jaywmz/CSC3104-Cloud-and-Distributed-Computing-GYM/GRPCreadme.md

 - user-service now uses server.js NOT app.js

 To run:
+- Need to 'npm install @grpc/grpc-js' inside \user-service\ folder if docker did not auto install (I didn't push the node-modules folder because its too large.
+Just run the docker-compose and see if docker auto install. if not then manual install thru command above)
 - Similar to instruction at the beginning -> 'docker-compose up --build' at project folder
-- Might need to 'npm install @grpc/grpc-js' inside \user-service\ folder if docker did not auto install (I didn't push the node-modules folder because its too large.
-Just run the docker-compose and see if docker auto install. if not then manual install thru command above)
 - Once built and no error, can just run the container through Docker Desktop again

 To test GRPC: